Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Task Force Detachment "The Crazies" members are exempt from this law, and are authorized to fully have access to all dimensions in every shape or form.*

-*b) The following have been granted the ability to authorize anyone to enter a given dimension following this chain of command; Security Corps General; Classification - X and The Crazies members internally ranking "Crazy Advisor"+; Any personnel not yet listed.*
+*b) The following have been granted the ability to authorize anyone to enter a given dimension following this chain of command; Security Corps General; Classification - X and The Crazies members internally ranking "Crazy Advisor"+; ID Directorate for project use; Any personnel not yet listed.*

 17) If a gun fight occurs between Security Personnel and any hostile offender, no matter the place, any Non-Combative Corporation Member must leave the area and not intervene with the bout.